What affects someone’s mental wellbeing won’t necessarily affect others in the same way.

 We all have mental health, but that doesn’t mean we need to struggle.
 There are steps you can take to improve and maintain your mental wellbeing.

-How is your well-being?
+How is your wellbeing?

+Our Wellbeing Assessment Tool can help you find out.
 To get your wellbeing score, go through the following statements and tick the box that best describes your thoughts and feelings over the last two weeks.

 Regular exercise has been proven to have a positive effect on your mental health and well-being.
 But that doesn’t mean you have to run a marathon .